 Motivation is one of the primary concerns and challenges facing today’s supervisors and managers.
 This article will introduce you to techniques for creating a proper motivational climate.
-You will also learn how to apply the techniques for motivating employees, prepare individual action plans to solve on-the-job problems, and identify causes of low morale and strategies for improving overall employee behaviors.
+You will also learn how to apply these techniques for motivating your staff, prepare individual action plans to solve on-the-job problems, and identify causes of low morale and strategies for improving overall employee behavior.

 Your staff members are the key to your success, and motivation affects employee performance that ultimately affects the departmental, divisional and organizational objectives.
-Only satisfied employees lead to satisfied customer.
+Only satisfied employees lead to satisfied customers.

-To be a successful manager/supervisor, you must first understand that you cannot motivate anyone; you can only create an environment that encourages and promotes the employees’ self-motivation.
-Motivation is getting people to do what you want them to do because THEY WANT to do it.
-The challenge is to give them a reason to want to do it because doing it will satisfy a need they have.
+To be a successful manager or supervisor, you must first understand that you cannot truly motivate anyone.
+What you can do is create an environment that encourages and promotes the employees’ self-motivation.
+Motivation is getting people to do what you want them to do because they want to do it.
+The challenge is to give them a fitting reason to want to do this.
+Doing it must satisfy a need they have.
 You have to tune in to their needs, motives and reasons, not yours.

-There is no quick fix solution to a behavioral problem.
-Changing employees’ attitude takes time and patience.
+That said, there is rarely a quick fix to a behavior problem.
+Changing employee attitudes takes time and patience.
 You will notice that what works well for one person may not work for another one.
-You may have to use the ‘trial and error’ until you identify and match the right method, or a combination of methods, to the relevant employee.
+You may have to go through ‘trial and error’ until you identify and match the right method, or a combination of methods, to the relevant employee.

 Can you motivate someone?
-The answer is NO!
-Motivation is some thing that comes from within the individual to prompt him to an action.
+The answer is a clear no. Motivation is something that comes from within individuals to prompt them to specific action.
 Motivation is a function of individual will.
 We do things because the outcome is appealing to us and serves as an incentive.

 People are motivated by their unmet needs, and those needs differ from person to person.
 People’s needs are determined by their unique set of circumstances, culture, values, background, education, work experience and their personality styles.

-Besides, motivation is directly related to the morale of the employees; that is, attitude of the staff toward their work, department, environment, management and organization as a whole also affects every single employee’s motivation.
+Besides these individual factors, motivation is also directly related to the morale of the employees.
+This means that the attitude of the staff toward their work, department, environment, management and organization as a whole also affects every single employee’s motivation.

 Now go back over the same list and identify the order you think your subordinates would choose.

 Research proves that executives are often totally wrong in predicting how their subordinates would rank the list.
-What is the outcome?
-Simply put, if managers misinterpret what is important to their subordinates, they will choose methods of motivation that are entirely off base.
+The result?
+Simply put, if managers misinterpret what is important to their subordinates, they will choose methods of motivation that are entirely off-base.
 For example, a manager may believe that all employees are motivated primarily by money.
 So, the manager gives everyone a bonus.
 Much to his surprise, employee performance does not improve.
-What the manager does not realize is that there may be some other factors that are more important to the employees.
+What the manager does not realize here is that there may be other factors that are more important to the employees.

 So, how do you find out what motivates your subordinates?
 Well, you could ask them to complete the above assessment as a start, although you may not get accurate data.
 The best way is to talk to your staff and really listen to them.
 They will let you know indirectly or sometimes even directly what is important to them.
-For example, if you have an employee who frequently asks you, “How am I doing? ” or “Did you like the way I handled that project?”
-It indicates that particular employee wants and needs recognition.
+For example, you might have an employee who frequently asks you, ‘How am I doing?’ or ‘Did you like the way I handled that project?’
+This strongly indicates that that particular employee wants and needs recognition.

 Times have changed and so have employees.
-What worked ten or fifteen years ago is not appropriate for today’s employees.
+What worked ten or fifteen years ago is no longer appropriate for today’s employees.
 In order to be effective in creating a positive motivational climate, we need to take a look at what characterizes today’s employees.
 The following points are the hallmark characteristic of contemporary employees:

-• They want work to be challenging, interesting and creative
+- Want work to be challenging, interesting, and creative

-• They want to participate in all those decisions that affect them
+- Want to participate in all decisions that affect them

-• They see remuneration as the outcome of their performance and, consequently, they expect to be rewarded accordingly
+- See remuneration as the outcome of their performance and, consequently, expect to be rewarded accordingly

-• They expect and appreciate communication from management and the opportunity to communicate to management
+- Expect and appreciate communication from management and opportunities to communicate to management

-Take a moment and think about the implication of these characteristics on the workplace and your responsibility to motivate.
+Take a moment and think about the implications of these characteristics on the workplace and your responsibilities in motivating your staff.

-Research shows that the employee motivation falls into two categories: maintainers and motivators.
-Maintainers are factors that must be kept at a satisfactory level and include the following:
+Research shows that employee motivation falls into two categories: maintainers and motivators.
+Maintainers are factors that must be kept at a satisfactory level.
+They include the following:

 - Salary and fringe benefits